hexatomic/hexatomic/paper.md

 Annotation layers can be dynamically or manually filtered for better usability.
 *Hexatomic* comes with extensive user and developer/maintainer documentation, and can automatically be updated at runtime.
-The platform is built on the extensible Eclipse RCP platform [@eclipse] for Java.
+The platform is built on the extensible Eclipse RCP platform for Java.

 ![A screenshot of *Hexatomic* showing simultaneous annotation in graph and grid editors.\label{fig:hexatomic}](hexatomic.png)